iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> App worked well.
+This is a comment on service App actually worked well.
+Dont need app but web logon out of date.
+I thought the 2 or 3 days delay was so that parcel could be delivered with normal post.
+Today a royal mail van went down road.
+Nope not mine.
+Tracking says 9.30 AM received somewhere, delivery by 9 PM.
+Tracking not updated all day.
+No indication .
+21.43 still no parcel.
+I should have gone out for dinner but stayed in for parcel.
+So annoyed.
+I think RM has outsourced without thought<br> :date: __2020-12-18 22:46:06__

+> Poor app.
+Better just to use the website.
+The QR code just directs you to the app, I expected it to be a unique, secure and handy way to redeliver but no. I don't trust this app either.
+You can type anything and it will go through without error - random name, random address, made up delivery number.
+Means if you make a mistake inadvertently your redelivery will be delayed.<br> :date: __2020-12-18 11:59:14__

+> I keep getting notifications saying parcels delivered when I haven't.
+Finding it irritating now.<br> :date: __2020-12-17 19:59:31__

+> A tracking app that doesn't track, pointless<br> :date: __2020-12-15 19:18:45__

+> All I wanted to do is use the Parcelbox finder.
+But no, you have to register, putting all your details in - and there's not even a postcode search function for your address.
+You shouldn't have to register unless you want to actually buy something.<br> :date: __2020-12-14 12:07:49__

 > Don't like the fact that they upsell their more expensive delivery options.
 By default, on packages, the standard 1st and 2nd class options are hidden by default - you have to specifically tick a box to show them as options.
 There's then a jumbled mess of 6 or 7 postage methods.
 All very confusing!<br> :date: __2020-12-12 23:43:53__